ChackDan/PStemp/Remove-AzureRmServiceFabricClientCertificate.md

 ```

 ## DESCRIPTION
-Use **Remove-AzureRmServiceFabricClientCertificate** to remove a client certificate(s) or certificate subject (s) names from being used for client authenticaton to the cluster
+Use **Remove-AzureRmServiceFabricClientCertificate** to remove a client certificate(s) or certificate subject(s) name(s) from being used for client authenticaton to the cluster.

 ## EXAMPLES